haskellfoundation/tech-proposals/proposals/000-error-messages.md

 Derbyshire, Richard Eisenberg) and looking at the GHC source code.
 The Coordinator would then identify an area within GHC that would be an appropriate next step to add similar structured error messages and source volunteers to contribute to that area.
+The Coordinator would help to shepherd any GHC MRs that would arise as part of this work.

 1. In parallel with the previous item, the Coordinator would work with representatives from the HLS team to figure out how HLS might take advantage of the structured error messages